mfnalex/PersistentDataSerializer/README.md

 </dependency>
 ```
 #### Shading
-You must also shade the dependency into your plugin's .jar. (https://blog.jeff-media.com/common-maven-questions/#how-to-shade-dependencies)[Click here if you don't know how to do] that.
+You must also shade the dependency into your plugin's .jar.
+[Click here if you don't know how to do](https://blog.jeff-media.com/common-maven-questions/#how-to-shade-dependencies) that.

 ## Usage
 ```java